Hooks: Deterministic Policy Enforcement for Claude Code Teams

 - Exit 1: Non-blocking error.
 The action proceeds anyway.

-Every security-critical hook—blocking secrets, preventing destructive commands, enforcing reviews—must use exit 2.
-Not exit 1.
-Not exit 0.
-Exit 2.
-That choice is the difference between a policy that works and a policy that's broken.
+Every security-critical hook — secrets, destructive commands, review gates — must exit 2.
+That single digit is the difference between a policy that works and one that's quietly broken while everyone assumes it's protecting them.

 Hook 1: Prevent Hardcoded Secrets (PreToolUse Block)

-This hook fires before any Bash command.
-If the command contains suspicious patterns like password=, api_key=, or secret=, it blocks the command entirely.
+Fires before any Bash command.
+If the command contains patterns like password=, api_key=, or secret=, it blocks entirely.

 #!/bin/bash